iPad vs Samsung tablets: which should you buy?

 iPad vs Samsung tablets: high-end

 If you’re a creative professional such as an illustrator, animator, photographer, video editor or whatever else, a top-end tablet can be a hugely useful tool.
-With Apple that means the iPad Pro or iPad Air, both of which now features Apple's own chips for faster performance and are compatible with Apple Pencil 2 for an excellent digital drawing experience.
+With Apple that means the iPad Pro or iPad Air, both of which use Apple's own chips for faster performance.
+Apple's products have seen a considerable boost in performance across the board since the firm brought its silicon chip production in-house, beginning with the M1.
+The most powerful iPad you can buy right now is the 2024 iPad Pro, which uses an M4 chip., and nipping at its heels is the 2025 iPad Air, which uses an M3.

-We found that the iPad won for us, largely because iPadOS remains a smoother operating experience.
-Apps are more reliably and the experience is generally better optimised for tablets, while we find Android remains less polished on tablets than it is on phones.
-That said, the Android-running Samsung tablet does gives us more freedom and customisability.
+Ultimately though, the latest iPad has the same advantage that basically every generation of iPad has had over its Android counterparts. iPadOS remains a smoother operating experience that Android's tablet version.
+Apps are more reliable and the experience is generally better optimised for tablets.
+Android simply remains less polished on tablets than it is on phones.
+Though with that said, the Android-running Samsung tablet does gives us more freedom and customisability.

-We could directly compare more tablet models from the two firms, but we found the same story to be very much the same when comparing Samsung Galaxy Tab S9+ vs the iPad Pro 11 and Samsung Galaxy Tab S9 vs the iPad Air.
-In every case, we found the tablets to be closely matched for price and features but thought the Apple tablet provide a smoother, faster and more polished experience overall, while the Samsung tablet provides more freedom and customisability.
+We could directly compare more tablet models from the two firms, but we found the same story to be very much the same when comparing Samsung Galaxy Tab S10+ vs the iPad Pro's 11-inch version – the tablets are fairly closely matched for price and features, with the the Apple tablet providing a smoother, faster and more polished experience overall, and the Samsung tablet offering more freedom and customisability for a slightly but noticeably lower price.

-Below, we look at a few key features of each tablet reange to get a broader idea of the differences at play.
+Below, we look at a few key features of each tablet range to get a broader idea of the differences at play.

 iPad vs Samsung tablets: storage options

 The cheapest version of each tablet will be the one with the least storage.
-However, while it may appear from the boxes that the cheapest Galaxy Tab S9 and iPad Pro 11-inch both offer 128GB storage, that isn’t the whole story.
-That's because the Galaxy Tab S9, like most Samsung tablets, has a microSD card slot.
+However, while it may appear from the boxes that the cheapest Galaxy Tab S10 Ultra and iPad Pro M4 both start at 256GB storage, that isn’t the whole story.
+That's because the Galaxy Tab S10 Ultra, like most Samsung tablets, has a microSD card slot.
+It's not the fastest, with a maximum read/write speed of 100MB/s, but it still gives you much more flexibility in terms of your storage.

 Apple Pencil vs Samsung S-Pen

-The Apple Pencil, Apple Pencil 2 and Samsung S-Pen in its various versions are all among the best tablet styluses you can use.
-For professional creative work on a tablet, a good stylus is a must, and these styluses all offer pressure sensitivity, tilt sensitivity, palm rejection and minimal latency.
+For professional creative work on a tablet, a good stylus is a must, and both Apple and Samsung tablets work with styluses that offer pressure sensitivity, tilt sensitivity, palm rejection and minimal latency.
 In both cases, the drawing experience is superb.

 However, the S-Pen does have one solid advantage – it’s bundled in.
 Buy a Samsung Galaxy tablet that has pen support, and it will come with the S-Pen in the box.
-Meanwhile, Apple users who want a stylus will have to add on an extra $100 or so to the cost of their tablet.
-Some also prefer the smoother and quieter feel of the Samsung S Pen vs Apple Pencil 2 with its louder taps.
+Meanwhile, Apple users who want a stylus will have to add on an extra $100 or more to the cost of their already expensive tablet.

 Google Play vs App Store